Airline frequent-flier programs may be useless, but some are more useless than others.

 I wanted to discuss these numbers with some of the so-called experts in the field, but when I visited their websites, I found that they were so busy promoting their preferred brand of mileage-affinity card — for which they were generously compensated with referral fees — that I gave up.

 Maybe it would be better to check with some actual passengers to see if their experiences reflected these survey results.

 Unpacking mileage frustration

 I didn’t have to look far.
 In my inbox was a complaint from Vedat Erbug of Boca Raton, Fla.
 He was trying to cash in miles for a flight from Boston to London in June — not the best time to visit Europe, according to MileCards.
 American wanted 100,000 miles for his ticket, plus $1,202 in taxes and fees.
 By comparison, a friend on another domestic airline was paying $223 in fees, he said.

-“I feel that I am being taken for a ride,” he told me.
+“I feel like they are taking me for a ride,” he told me.

 Of course he is.
-Loyalty programs aren’t intended to reward you for your business, but to compel you to spend more with an airline.
-While I’m sure there’s a perfectly reasonable explanation for why Erbug is being forced to cough up so many miles and so much cash, the important thing is that I get dozens of e-mails just like his every week.
+Loyalty programs don’t intend to reward you for your business; instead, they aim to compel you to spend more with an airline.
+While I’m sure there’s a perfectly reasonable explanation for why Erbug has to cough up so many miles and so much cash, the important thing is that I receive dozens of emails just like his every week.
 Many people are getting rid of their loyalty programs.

 Say it with me, my friends: Loyalty programs exist to reward your airline with your money.
 But some carriers are greedier than others.

 Let rewards take you the extra mile